1want2sayhello/wandernaut/README.md

 **_Finding something fun to do can take more planning than it should._**

-❌ Activities, events, and costs are scattered throughout different platforms, making it difficult to explore what's nearby while knowing what an outing may cost.
+Activities, events, and costs are scattered throughout different platforms, making it difficult to explore what's nearby while knowing what an outing may cost. ❌

-**Goal ✅**: Encourage people to explore by bringing together budgeting, local discovery, and outing planning with a fun, approachable and intuitive app - _Wandernaut_.
+**Goal**: Encourage people to explore by bringing together budgeting, local discovery, and outing planning with a fun, approachable and intuitive app - _Wandernaut_. ✅

 ## Built with 🥞